OTRLabs/offensive-PaaS/README.md

 ### Problem Statement

-During the development of CryptCloud, a realization emerged: there was a lack of hands-on experience with existing PaaS software.
+During the development of [CryptCloud](https://github.com/OTRLabs/CryptCloud-Platform), a realization emerged: there was a lack of hands-on experience with existing PaaS software.
 This gap in knowledge raised questions about the necessity of designing a new PaaS system from scratch versus leveraging existing solutions.

-### Motivation
+### Motivation for working on `Offensive PaaS`:

 While the appeal of creating a custom PaaS system is strong, it's essential to justify this decision.
 The primary motivations for developing a new PaaS system include: